John Whitlock Nicholl Carne: Career

 Nicholl Carne was called to the Bar by the Society of the Inner Temple in 1840.
 He was a barrister on the South Wales and Oxford Circuits.
 He served as Chairman of Cowbridge Bench of Magistrates, Chairman of P. Sessions, and Commissioner in Bankruptcy.
 He became High Sheriff of Glamorgan in 1874.

 He took up residence at Tresilian Bay in 1844.
 Subsequent to the death of his father in 1849, he inherited and moved to Dimlands, which adjoined Tresilian.
 It is possible that Nicholl Carne involved the architect Sir Matthew Digby Wyatt in the Dimlands' 1850 renovation.
 In 1854, he inherited the Parc-Newydd estate, notable for the Llanwynno coal seams.

 In 1860 (some sources say 1861), he acquired St Donat's Castle and estate.
 He spent more than £30,000, restoring 42 of the 70 rooms.
 After his older brother's death, he inherited the Nash estate in 1869.
 Four years later, records show that he owned 3217 acres in Glamorgan.

 Personal life

 He married Mary Jane, daughter of Peter Whitfield Bracker, of Liverpool.
-They had three sons, Edward-Stradling-Nicholl (1849–1862), John-Devereux-Van Loder-Nicholl Carne (1854–1905), Mansel-Sydney-Berkrolles-Nicholl Carne (1863–1892), Elizabeth Mary (b.
-1868), Grace Mansel Carne, Blanch Elinor (d.
-1865), Eva Loder Brancker (d.1862), Mabel Gwladys St. Maur, and Bertha Gamage De Lacy.
+They had three sons, Edward-Stradling-Nicholl (1849–1862), John-Devereux-Van Loder-Nicholl Carne (1854–1905), Mansel-Sydney-Berkrolles-Nicholl Carne (1863–1892), Elizabeth Mary (born 1868), Grace Mansel Carne, Blanch Elinor (died 1865), Eva Loder Brancker (d.1862), Mabel Gwladys St. Maur, and Bertha Gamage De Lacy.

 Nicholl Carne was Patron of St Donats Vicarage.
 By right of his mother, and along with his father and brother, he assumed the additional surname of Carne by royal licence on 16 December 1842.
 In 1877, he assumed the surname of Stradling Carne in lieu of Nicholl.